 - Guided Discovery

 Utilizing implicit feedback does not mean leaving players to their own devices in endless wasted hours of trial and error.
 The coach becomes a ‘facilitator’ and steers players to solutions.
 This is called ‘guided discovery.’
-The trick is to strike the best balance between explicit/implicit without short-circuiting their learning process.
+The trick is to strike the best balance between explicit and implicit feedback without short-circuiting their learning process.
 In other words, they are empowered to find their solution, although it may never have happened in a timely way without the coach.

 - Push vs Pull Learning

 Another vital facet of the explicit/implicit discussion is the concept of ‘Push’ versus ‘Pull’ learning.
 Push learning is where the coach directly imparts the information (they ‘push’ it into the player).
-The player has no power in defining the problem or finding the action or knowledge required to find the solution or improve.
+The player has no power to define the problem or find the action or knowledge required to find the solution or improve.
 It is all given to them.
 Push learning is explicit by nature.

 ‘Pull’ learning, on the other hand, is where the coach draws out of the player what is needed for performance.
 The drawing out can be done through questions and setting up an environment that allows players to find their own solutions.